-The Regions section on the cluster Settings tab summarizes the cluster configuration, including the number of nodes, vCPUs, memory, and disk per node, and VPC for each region of the primary cluster and its replicas.
+The Regions section on the cluster Settings > Infrastructure tab summarizes the cluster configuration, including the number of nodes, vCPUs, memory, and disk per node, and VPC for each region of the primary cluster and its replicas.

 Read replicas require the following:

 - Primary cluster that is deployed in a VPC.

 - Read replicas must be deployed in a VPC.
 Create a VPC for each region where you want to deploy a read replica.
 Refer to VPC networking.

 - Partition-by-region clusters do not support read replicas.

 - If another locking cluster operation is already running, you must wait for it to finish.

 On the Clusters page, select your cluster.